 Notes: a free set of pages for you to mark down your own reminders and comments.

 The locally developed resource has been available via GPs across Tasmania for years.

-More recently, a version specifically designed for Aboriginal and Torres Strait Islander people has also been created.
+A version specifically designed for Aboriginal and Torres Strait Islander people has also been created.

 You can download either version at the bottom of this page.